badsyntax/SassBeautify/README.md

 ## Dependencies

-You need to have sass installed.
+As this plugin uses `sass-convert`, you need to have sass installed.
 Read the [sass download page](http://sass-lang.com/download.html) to view the installation options.

 ## Installation